Qucy/UdacityMachineLearning/README.md

 - Explore your data and visulize some features which have very big and very small numbers
 - Using log function to handle skewed data which find by last step
 - Using sickit-learn MinMaxScaler to normalize your data
-- Using pandas get_dummies to do one-hot encode your data
+- Using pandas get_dummies to do one-hot encode
-- Understand recall, precision, F-Beta score and use F score to evaluate your model
+- Understand recall, precision, F-score and use F-score to evaluate your model
 - Understand basic classification models like, decision tree, Navie Bayes, Bagging, Boosting, SVM and NN.
 - Understand the pros and cons regarding above models.
 - Choose 3 models and train them, find best models according to their F-score and accuracy
-- Using GridSearhCV to find best parameters
+- Using GridSearhCV to find best parameters for your best model
 - Using model.feature_importances_ to find most 5 important features
-- Train and validate model if only use these 5 features to train your model
+- Train and validate model only using most 5 important features to train your model
 - Evaluate model via test data

 ### P3 - Creating customer segments